sineang01/hashkitcxx/README.md

   * Warnings free.
 The library is compiled against multiple compilers and environments with all warning checks activated (see the full list below).
 It is also running checks using Clang pipeline, specifically clang-tidy and the Clang static analyzer.

 ## Downloads
-Binary releases (if you need that) and source code archives are available on the (release page)[ https://github.com/sineang01/hashkitcxx/releases].
+Binary releases (if you need that) and source code archives are available on the [release page](https://github.com/sineang01/hashkitcxx/releases).
 If you have a different platform and you can’t find already-made binaries for that platform, you can still download the source code and use it directly in your projects, or build from source.

 ## Compile